-The summer reading list is enclosed with your child’s report card.
-I have chosen four possible novels for the students.
+The summer reading list is attached.
+I have chosen five possible novels for the students.
 They are to choose two of them to read this summer.
 All students are required to read at least two novels this summer.
 Attached is a list of the novels from which they may make their selections.
 In addition to the choice of books, students have a choice of activities for follow up.
+The students will pick one of the two books they read and complete one activity from the list attached.
 They are listed with the summaries of each book.
 The completed project will be due by the end of the first FULL week of school.
-These activities will be graded and averaged into the first quarter reading grade.
+These activities will be graded and averaged into the first quarter grades.
 Please remember to remind your child to complete their summer reading neatly.
 They may use the computer to type up their project or write it with their best cursive handwriting.
 I look forward to seeing their project in August.

 I have also posted this letter on my school blog for you to access all summer long if needed.
 Feel free to email me at firstname.lastname@example.org, if you have questions.
 I will be checking my email over the summer months from time to time.
 Have a great summer and happy reading!

 Read TWO of these books and do ONE of the listed activities for ONE book.
 Work is due the first full week of school.